getify/You-Dont-Know-JS/types & grammar/ch5.md

 6. `a` is `42`.

 That's it, we're done!
 The answer is `42`, just as we saw earlier.
 That actually wasn't so hard, was it?

+## Automatic Semicolons

+ASI ("Automatic Semicolon Insertion") is when JavaScript assumes a `;` in certain places in your JS program even if you didn't put one there.

+Why would it do that?
+Because if you omit even a single required `;` your program would fail.
+Not very forgiving.
+ASI allows JS to be tolerant of certain places where `;` aren't commonly thought of to be needed.

 ## Summary